jjlange/british-side-web/README.md

 ## Start web server without Apache

-PHP contains a web server as well, you don't need to install Apache.
+PHP contains a web server for development purposes as well.
-Just run (php -S localhost:80) in your command line and start the built in server, don't forget to switch into the right folder. (www)
+Run  ```php -S localhost:80```  in your command line to start the web server.